Yvand/hugo-LDAPCP/content/docs/help/fix-setup-issues.md

 After it is commpleted, LDAPCP can be safely re-installed as if it was done for the 1st time.

 ## Remove LDAPCP claims provider

+{{< alert icon="💡" text="Always start a new PowerShell process to ensure using up to date persisted objects and avoid nasty errors.<br>Execute all the operations below on the server running the central administration." >}}

 This commands removes the SPClaimProvider object from the SharePoint farm: